inobulles/aqua-unix/README.md

 # aqua-unix
 A script for automatically building and installing AQUA on Unix-based systems.
 This help document only applies to the `build.sh` script.
-If you need help using the `aqua` command, run `aqua --help`
+If you need help using the `aqua` command, run `aqua --help`.
+If you need help using the compiler, read `src/compiler/README.md`.

 ## Command-line arguments
 Here is a list of all command-line arguments that can be passed to `build.sh` and how to use them.